 This is why we specifically design our implants to deliver superior MRI safety.
 All MED-EL cochlear implants use exceptionally secure magnet designs.
 That’s why there has never been a reported case of magnet displacement or dislocation during an MRI with a MED-EL implant.

-Even better, our SYNCHRONY cochlear implant is the only cochlear implant that lets you safely perform 3.0 Tesla MRI scans without pain or discomfort, and even without any head bandage.
+Even better, our SYNCHRONY cochlear implant lets you safely perform 3.0 Tesla MRI scans without pain or discomfort, and even without any head bandage.
 SYNCHRONY ensures patients and clinicians have safe, reliable access to 3.0 T MRI scans.

 Today, we’re excited to share a clinician’s first-hand experience of performing a 3.0 Tesla MRI head scan on a patient with the SYNCHRONY cochlear implant.